 Since it is a digital era, it keeps on transforming, and with each new phase, you have to update and upskill yourself regularly.
 For this, you will need a mentor.
 Since mentors can’t be available for you every time, there are seminars, webinars, or courses available to help you in learning.

-You may find these seminars conducted by professional training organizations, local colleges, or some are directly available through the STC.
+You may find these seminars conducted by professional training organizations, or local colleges, or some are directly available through the STC.

 Here are some specific areas where you need to be updated for technical communication: